szczyglis-dev/py-gpt/README.md

 ### Step-by-step execution

-The **Step by step** switch below the Chat with Agents mode selector enables a stricter execution discipline for the main agent.
+The **Step by step** switch below the Chat with Agents workflow selector enables a stricter execution discipline for the main agent.
 When enabled, the agent prepares a concise high-level plan before substantive work, reports short factual progress updates during longer tasks, verifies completed work before continuing, and revises the plan when new findings, failures, or worker results require it.

 Progress updates are user-facing summaries, not hidden chain-of-thought.
 The agent is explicitly instructed not to expose private reasoning and not to label progress with numbered headings such as `Step 1` / `Step 2`.
 Important worker output should still be verified when the conclusion matters.
 The setting is snapshotted at the start of a run, so changing it does not rewrite a workflow that is already running.

-### Custom main-agent prompts

-Open `Settings -> Agents and experts -> Chat with Agents -> Advanced` to override the built-in prompts used by the Chat with Agents main actor.
-Separate custom text areas are available for the Chat primary agent, the Orchestrator, the Swarm Orchestrator, and the Step-by-step instruction.
-A non-empty custom value replaces the corresponding built-in role prompt/instruction; an empty field keeps the built-in default.

-Each custom prompt field includes **From defaults**.
-If the field is empty, it immediately copies the current built-in prompt into the textarea.
-If the field already contains text, PyGPT asks for confirmation before overwriting it.
-Save Settings to persist the copied or edited prompt.
+### Agent Workflows

+Open `Config -> Agent Workflows...` to manage Chat with Agents workflows.
+You can also open the same editor with the settings icon to the right of the `Step by step` switch in the toolbox.
+The built-in **Chat**, **Orchestrator**, and **Swarm** profiles are always listed first and cannot be deleted.
+Their runtime strategies remain fixed, but their main system prompt and Step-by-step override can be edited.
+Existing built-in prompt overrides keep using the same configuration keys as earlier releases, so existing profiles remain compatible.

+Use **New** to add your own agent profile.
+Custom agents are stored in `config.json` under `agent.v2.custom_agents` and each entry has a UUID, name, main system prompt, and its own Step-by-step prompt.
+A custom agent uses the **Orchestrator** runtime/tool surface, so its workflow can use `agent_create`, `agent_update`, `agent_run`, `agent_status`, `agent_list`, `agent_wait`, `agent_stop`, `agent_remove`, `workflow_status`, and `workflow_finish`, plus enabled local/remote tools, `shared_context`, and `query_index` when available.

+Custom agents do not receive an implicit built-in main role prompt when their system-prompt field is empty. **From defaults** loads the built-in Orchestrator prompt and the default Step-by-step instruction as a starting point.
+The editor includes a Help reference for agent workflow tools and runtime context/placeholder blocks such as `%workdir%`, `<runtime_capabilities>`, `<runtime_environment>`, `<additional_system_prompt>`, `<additional_project_rules>`, `<additional_context>`, `<rag_access>`, `<workflow_language>`, and `<worker_identity>`.
+Saving the editor refreshes the toolbox selector immediately; custom profiles are listed after the three built-ins.

 ### Project rules with AGENTS.md